2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ### Losing motivation

-Sometimes it can happen to lose motivation, usually due to having "too much ambition": make sure you can develop the kind of game you want to make, and also leave multiplayer out of the question.
-It will just suck up development time, and it isn't that much of an important feature anyway (and it can still be implemented later, see *Stardew Valley*).
+Sometimes it can happen to lose motivation, usually due to having "too much ambition": make sure you can develop the kind of game you want to make, for instance leave multiplayer out of the question (multiplayer games are really hard and network code can be a real pain to work on).
+It will just suck up development time, and it isn't that much of an important feature anyway (and it can still be implemented later, like it happened in *Stardew Valley*).

 Like in music, many people prefer "mediocrity" to "something great", so don't force yourself to innovate: do things well enough and if the innovative idea comes, welcome it.